 The large sheet of paper serves as a temporary surface on which conversations between subjects and objects gradually unfold.
 Drawings, diagrams, marks, stains, words, crumbs, nut shells, half-empty glasses, found materials or random objects in the vicinity might participate in our conversation and the flow of interaction.
 This theatre of operations is also an operating theatre.
 The manner of operation and the portable mobile framework which forms the apparatus within which we orient the activity of shared experience is alive with moments of potential discovery or imminent systems collapse.
 A carefully balanced pistachio shell falls and the constantly forming assemblage is realigned and revitalised.
 The table and its continuously transformed surface also becomes an improvised theatre (in a staged sense) which articulates a play of correspondences, dissonances, affordances and intensities of intersecting ideas, objects and actions.
 The Latin for table-cloth, mappa, is also apt in this context, thus as the table is laid and re-laid an unfolding orientation is marked out and an unfamiliar terrain is made known.

 From the outset, we engage in conversation, gradually drawing aspects of the material world into our exchanges until, as if imperceptibly, the status of the visual-material domain becomes essential to the ongoing discourse.
 Material conversations begin to eschew the limitations of words without foregoing the critical apparatus through which the semantic of knowing is typically shaped.
 Words are written down, where it is as if they are experienced as a material or experiential presence and as an agent of dialogue.
 In testing the boundaries of knowing, the taste of words and the flavours of gestures are shaped according to a responsive play of associations.
 We enter the alimentary as metaphor, stumbling as if by chance on the concept of collaborative digestion, questioning the potential of a digestive tract of knowing.
 The opening of nuts, the forming of constructions with the shell detritus, the eating of the nut and the ongoing discussions of visceral and material bodies pull our thoughts and action towards a ‘body without organs’ (Deleuze and Guattari 1988).
-These embodiments are simultaneously mapped together as a diagram of conjunctions from which further action and reflection can be drawn in and out of.
+These embodiments are simultaneously mapped together as a diagram of conjunctions from which further action and reflection can be drawn in and out.
 Digestion follows.

 Conversations are shaped through embodied actions, intersecting with objects and the environment.
-This semi-improvised research-in-action functions, crucially, as the embodied trace of a live exchange, a form of artistic practice.
+This semi-improvised research-in-action functions, crucially, as the embodied trace of a live exchange: a form of artistic practice.
 It is this trace and this practice that the present text and visual documentation seek to map.
 This is performative research-in-the-making and a form of artistic practice, with evolving outcomes inviting scrutiny and engagement.